Sitar: Playing

 The instrument is balanced between the player's left foot and right knee.
 The hands move freely without having to carry any of the instrument's weight.
 The player plucks the string using a metallic pick or plectrum called a mizraab.
 The thumb stays anchored on the top of the fretboard just above the main gourd.
 Generally, only the index and middle fingers are used for fingering although a few players occasionally use the third.
-A specialized technique called "meend" involves pulling the main melody string down over the bottom portion of the sitar's curved frets, with which the sitarist can achieve a seven-semitone range of microtonal notes (however, because of the sitar's movable frets, sometimes a fret may be set to a microtone already, and no bending would be required).
+A specialized technique called "meend" involves pulling the main melody string down over the bottom portion of the sitar's curved frets, with which the sitarist can achieve a seven-semitone range of notes.
 This was developed by Vilayat Khan into a technique that imitated the melisma of the vocal style, a technique known as gayaki ang.
+Sometimes, a sitar could be played with a bow.
+Its sound is similar to sarangi, but raspier.

 Adept players bring in charisma through the use of special techniques like Kan, Krintan, Murki, Zamzama, etc. They also use special Mizrab Bol-s, as in Misrabani.